slowernews/wisdom-tldr/README.md

 'Career capital is the unique skills that make you rare and valuable'<br>
 'Be so good that they cannot ignore you' -- Cal Newport*

-HOWEVER, having a job becomes risky: companies don't care about you.<br>
+HOWEVER, having a job is risky: companies don't care about you.<br>
 So avoid the trap of following one set career path.
 It will be easier to pivot when needed.

 > *'I work for money, if you want loyalty hire a dog.'*